mend/renovate-ce-ee/README.md

 ## License

-Use of Mend Renovate On-Premises is bound by [Mend's Terms of Service](https://www.mend.io/terms-of-service/).
+Use of Mend Renovate CE/EE is bound by [Mend's Terms of Service](https://www.mend.io/terms-of-service/).
-You can request a license key by submitting the form at [https://www.mend.io/free-developer-tools/renovate/on-premises/](https://www.mend.io/free-developer-tools/renovate/on-premises/).
+You can request a license key by submitting the form at [https://www.mend.io/renovate-community/](https://www.mend.io/renovate-community/).
 License requests are processed semi-manually so please allow up to 3 working days to receive your license key by email.

 The documentation and examples in this repository are MIT-licensed.